Direct Line

-The company was also the first insurer in the United Kingdom to open its office in the evenings and weekends, and the first to offer a twenty four hour helpline.
+History

+It was founded in Croydon by Martin Long and Peter Wood in 1985 as the insurance division of Royal Bank of Scotland.

 In 1988, it started to sell home insurance.
 Direct Line is renowned for having transformed financial services in the United Kingdom.

-The company grew by advertising in the national press, television and marketing to RBS customers.
-It launched a long standing mascot of a red telephone on wheels in 1989, which rapidly established high levels of recall among consumers.

 The mascot had altered slightly over the years; being accompanied by a red mouse on wheels to represent the company's website in 2005, which was dropped in 2020, with another re brand leaving the phone on its own once more.
 In September 2014, the brand worked with Saatchi and Saatchi to relaunch its advertising, which saw Hollywood actor Harvey Keitel reprise his role as the character Winston Wolfe from the 1994 film Pulp Fiction.
 The company had one million customers after eight years by June 2003.

-The company expanded with a series of new offshoots in the 1990s.
-In 1995, a Spanish offshoot, Linea Directa, started offering motor insurance in Spain.
-They expanded into travel insurance in 1996, pet insurance in 1997, and Direct Line Breakdown started offering breakdown insurance in 1998.
-Other global offshoots included Germany, Italy, and Japan.

-Their non general insurance products umbrella Direct Line Financial services launched their first non insurance product, Direct Line Personal Loan, in 1993, the following year, they started to offer mortgages, in 1995, Direct Line Life started offering life insurance, in 1996, they launched savings accounts and a PEP unit trust, and in 1998, the company started to offer pensions.
-The company's first website, directline.co.uk, was launched in 1997, which was later renamed directline.com in 1999.

 The innovations extended into the 2000s with the launch of the first online claims registration and tracking facility in the United Kingdom for its motor insurance customers in 2001, and Home Response 24 Emergency Insurance, launching in 2003.
-Direct Line was bought by RBS Insurance, a subsidiary of RBS Group, in June 2003.
-Royal Bank of Scotland was forced to sell Direct Line as a result of European regulations that prevent companies from receiving state aid.

-Direct Line floated on the London Stock Market in October 2012.
-The Direct Line Group owns a number of brands including Churchill Insurance, Privilege and Green Flag.
-The company made a number of tough financial decisions at the beginning of the 2010s, including abandoning some lines of business, making redundancies, and closing 14 of their 27 offices in the United Kingdom.